arminstraube/oscail/members.md

 ---
 title: OSCAIL members
 ---
-This is a list of Oscail members.
+This can be a list of OSCAIL members (or any other content).
+It can be styled with Markdown